Unit + integration tests across modules (in-memory)

 QUARKUS_PROFILE=reconciler-control - Executor plane:

-QUARKUS_PROFILE=reconciler-executor - Shared settings: same blob/kv backend, same reconcile auth token, executor nodes pointed at the control-plane gRPC host/port
+QUARKUS_PROFILE=reconciler-executor - Shared settings: same blob/kv backend, same reconciler OIDC worker principal configuration, executor nodes pointed at the control-plane gRPC host/port

 In the split model, the control plane owns top-level PLAN_CONNECTOR jobs and public reconcile

-APIs, while executor-plane nodes primarily run child EXEC_TABLE and EXEC_VIEW work.
+APIs, while executor-plane nodes primarily run child PLAN_TABLE, PLAN_VIEW, PLAN_SNAPSHOT,

 If PLAN_CONNECTOR jobs can be enqueued, at least one enabled executor must support that job kind.